PPI Treatment Studies. The truth about how they are done and why it may not be as scary to use them as you think.

 What is a Prospective?

-A prospective study (sometimes called a prospective cohort study) is a type of cohort or group study, where participants are enrolled into the study before they develop the disease or outcome in question.
+prospective cohort study) is a type of cohort or group study, where

 The opposite is a retrospective study, where researchers enroll people who already have the disease/condition.
 Prospective studies typically last a few years, with some lasting for decades.